thescouser89/dingrogu/README.md

     GroguAdapterService2 -->|Service 2 Body| ActualService2(Actual Service 2 API)
 ```

+## Future Rex features to explore
+- Unique queue per workflow to have QoS and its own queue size
+- Atomic running of group of tasks; if there's a failure, the group of tasks are run again
+- Query Rex for the current state of affairs to get previous run data

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: